 comforter cover: Also known as a duvet cover, a comforter cover is a sack-like covering with three closed sides and one open side that fits over a comforter to give it a new look.

-comforter set: An ensemble that includes a comforter, bed skirt and two standard shams (twin has one sham; double, queen and king have two shams).
+comforter set: An ensemble that includes a comforter, bed skirt and two standard shams (twin has one sham; queen and queen have two shams).

 duvet: See comforter.